Cystic Fibrosis

 It is common for people with serious illnesses, including cystic fibrosis, to feel anxious or sad and depressed at times.

-You may worry about having health problems or keeping up with your treatment plan.
-By lowering your stress levels and learning coping skills, you may be able to improve your quality of life.
+You may worry about your health or how to keep up with your treatment plan.
+Lowering your stress levels and learning coping skills may improve your quality of life.
 Talk with your healthcare provider about how you feel.
 They may recommend you look for additional support.

 • Join a patient support group.
 This may help you adjust to living with cystic fibrosis.
 You can find out how other people manage similar problems.
 Your provider may be able to recommend local support groups, or you can check with an area medical center.